-Also considering both levels (institutional and local), support the ng the need for service providers in training / capacity building and in nples of ToR (one for institutional level and one for local level) for that the preparation 6.
-Expected deliverables velopment plan to address the capacity development needs of va with diverse capacity building needs, to be implemented within F cally: nception report presenting the methodology for the assignment, sment and action plans (institutional and local level) to be discusse T ning needs assessment report including relevant annexes, such as: haracterization of stakeholders assessed apacity-strengthening plan for key institutions' staff in the context of F puts and support to FORVAC staff at Cluster level including, e.g.: UNVAC.
-Assessment of the need for service providers in training / capacity b uilding - Preparation of examples of ToR (one for institutional level and one for • - 7 Tiuring of the that type of services.
-7. Timing of the Consultancy in Preliminary Week 1 / time schedule Home based the field and reporting Week 1 Start of Assignment Initial desk studies for the Comprehensive Capacity Assessment and preparatory work.
-Elaboration of draft inception report Travel to Tanzania nome based Week 2 STN and STI introduced to FORVAC Team to agree resource Tanzania allocation and timing.
-Initial consultations with relevant stakeholders in DSM/Dodoma.
+10. Also considering both levels (institutional and local), support the assessi ng the need for service providers in training / capacity building and in the preparation of exar mples of ToR (one for institutional level and one for local level) for that type of services.
+Expected deliverables velopment plan to address the capacity development needs of va s with diverse capacity building needs, to be implemented within F cally: nception report presenting the methodology for the assignment, sment and action plans (institutional and local level) to be discusse ed with EoF and MNR MNRT 4.
+A tra ining needs assessment report including relevant annexes, such as: o C haracterization of stakeholders assessed 。 C apacity-strengthening plan for key institutions' staff in the context of F ORVAC. o Ir iputs and support to FORVAC staff at Cluster level including, e.g.: Assessment of the need for service providers in training / capacity b uilding Preparation of examples of ToR (one for institutional level and one for • that type of services. or local levely for Timing of the y time schedule 11 Consultancy in the field and Week 1 Start of Assignment Home based reporting Initial desk studies for the Comprehensive Capacity Assessment and preparatory work.
+Elaboration of draft inception report cporting Travel to Tanzania Week 2 STN and STI introduced to FORVAC Team to agree resource Tanzania Week 2 allocation and timing.
+Tanzama Initial consultations with relevant stakeholders in DSM/Dodoma.
 Finalization of inception report.
-Inception report and presentation of methodology and detailed work plan to Competent Authorities (MNRT and EoF) Week 3 Consultants work refining a detailed work plan and time schedule for the consultancy, after feed-back from presentation to CA. Tanzania Continue consultations with relevant stakeholders in DSM/Dodoma.
-Preparation of consultations at cluster level.
-Travel to Cluster 1 Week 4-5 Cluster Level Consultations organized by Cluster coordinators.
+Inception report and presentation of methodology and detailed work plan to Competent Authorities (MNRT and EoF) Week 3 Consultants work refining a detailed work plan and time schedule Tanzania for the consultancy, after feed-back from presentation to CA. Continue consultations with relevant stakeholders in DSM/Dodoma.
+Preparation of consultations at cluster level. )A/aal, 4 F Travel to Cluster 1 Tanania in Week 4-5 Cluster Level Consultations organized by Cluster coordinators.
 2-3 days at each Cluster Tanzania - in the clusters Week 6 Additional consultations as needed.
-Internal working sessions to compile: Tanzania the Capacity Assessment outline for the Capacity Development plan inputs to the Results Framework (Baselines and Target values) Week 8 Presentation of findings and key issues to CA (MNRT and EoF) Writing up of first draft Capacity Development Plan Tanzania Weeks Completing the draft capacity development plan Home based 9-10 Final Draft Capacity Development Plan submitted (electronic format Week 11 Presentation of the Draft Capacity Development Plan to FORVAC CA by STN in collaboration with FORVAC - TA Tanzania Week 12 Comments from FORVAC CA Submitted electronically Week 13 Final Capacity Development Plan submitted Submitted electronically
+Internal working sessions to Tanzania VVCCKO compile: Tanzama - the Capacity Assessment - outline for the Capacity Development plan - inputs to the Results Framework (Baselines and Target values) Week 8 Presentation of findings and key issues to CA (MNRT and EoF) Tanzania Writing up of first draft Capacity Development Plan Weeks Completing the draft capacity development plan Home based 9-10 Final Draft Capacity Development Plan submitted (electronic format Week 11 Presentation of the Draft Capacity Development Plan to FORVAC CA Tanzania )A/ 1 12 by STN in collaboration with FORVAC - TA Codemitt Week 12 Comments from FORVAC CA Submitted \\\\a\\\\ 1 \\ Final Canadity Dayalanmant Blan automitted electronically Week 13 Final Capacity Development Plan submitted Submitted electronically 1 electionically